OrBenIsh/My-M.Sc.-Thesis/README.md

 based on , demonstrates the potential for this amplifier to improve readout signals in quantum computers, addressing a major challenge in the field.

-The Thesis is in Pdf format and is accacible for reading
+This repository contains my thesis in PDF format, which can be accessed and downloaded for reading.